mwerezak/sphinx-lang/README.md

 The GC also supports allocating dynamically sized types without double-indirection (i.e. the `Gc<T>` smart pointer used for GCed data points directly to the DST, not a Box).
 It also uses *thin pointers* to refer to the dynamically sized allocation, which keeps the size of each `Gc<T>` down to a single `usize`.
 The GC also supports weak references!

 In the future I would like to support incremental GC and *maybe* generational GC as well, but the current implementation is simple and works pretty well.

+# Is it a compiled language or an interpreted language?

+Sphinx is compiled to a bytecode intermediate representation which is run on a virtual machine.
+In the future I would like to move to a JIT implementation but there are a lot of other things to deal with first.

 # Safe Rust FFI